The topology of local quaternionic toric actions: - and -Theory Invariants

-\begin{remark}[Existence and convergence] The spectral sequence used here can be viewed as an instance of the general construction for a filtered space in the sense of~\cite[Thm.~4.7]{LueckDavis98}.
-In our setting, the filtration $M^{(p)} = \pi_M^{-1}(B_M^{(p)})$ is finite since $B_M$ is compact, so the spectral sequence converges strongly to $H^\bullet (M;\mathbb{Z})$ (respectively $K^\bullet(M)$ for the generalized cohomology case). \end{remark}
+\begin{remark}[Existence and convergence] The spectral sequence above is an instance of the standard spectral sequence associated with a finite filtered space and a generalized cohomology theory; see \cite[Thm.~4.7]{LueckDavis98}.
+In the present setting the filtration is